-1.1 The ATom mission
+The ATom mission

-The ATom mission uses a DC-8 aircraft to survey the remote atmosphere over the Pacific and Atlantic Oceans from ~80° N to ~65° S while making repeated vertical profiles from 0.15-12 km to provide information on greenhouse gases, reactive and tracer species, and aerosol composition and size distribution.
+The ATom mission uses a DC-8 aircraft to survey the remote atmosphere over the Pacific and Atlantic oceans from $\sim 80^{\circ}$ N to $\sim 65^{\circ}$ S while making repeated vertical profiles from 0.15 to 12 km to provide information on greenhouse gases, reactive and tracer species, and aerosol composition and size distribution.
 At the conclusion of the ATom project in spring 2018, the DC-8 will have made four global circuits, one circuit for each season.
-The UHSAS instruments are a part of a suite of fast-response aerosol size distribution instruments focusing in particular on the spatial variation in the abundance of 0.003-4.8 μm sized particles (Brock et al., in preparation; Williamson et al., in preparation).
+The UHSAS instruments are a part of a suite of fast-response aerosol size distribution instruments focusing in particular on the spatial variation in the abundance of particles sized 0.003-4.8 μm (Brock et al., 2018; Williamson et al., 2018).
 Scientific goals for these instruments include identifying the spatial extent of new particle formation in the remote troposphere and the associated mechanisms and controlling parameters, quantifying the growth of newly formed particles to cloud-active sizes, and determining the importance of aerosols from continental sources to the remote troposphere.

-By operating two well-calibrated UHSAS instruments, one with a thermodenuder (UHSAS-1), and one without (UHSAS-2), the size-dependent particle volatility can be determined continuously, which is particularly useful for airborne sampling where fast time response is needed.
+By operating two well-calibrated UHSAS instruments, one with a thermodenuder (UHSAS-1) and one without (UHSAS-2), the size-dependent particle volatility can be determined continuously, which is particularly useful for airborne sampling where fast time response is needed.
 Volatility is an important physical property defined by the chemical composition of the condensed species and may reflect the origin of the particle (Huffman et al., 2008; Jonsson et al., 2007).
-Most secondary compounds (such as sulfates, nitrates or organics) are expected to volatilize below 300°C while primary particles such as soot, sea salt and soil dust survive heating (e.g., Clarke, 1991; Clarke and Kapustin, 2002; DeCarlo et al., 2008).
+Most secondary compounds (such as sulfates, nitrates, or organics) are expected to volatilize below 300 °C while primary particles such as soot, sea salt, and soil dust survive heating (e.g., Clarke, 1991; Clarke and Kapustin, 2002; De-Carlo et al., 2008).
 Measurements of particle volatility help identify the contribution of secondary particles formed in the free troposphere (FT) to the budget of CCN-sized particles in the marine boundary layer (MBL), and how this contribution varies with altitude and location in the remote atmosphere.

-2. The ultra-high sensitivity aerosol spectrometer (UHSAS)
+2 The Ultra-High Sensitivity Aerosol Spectrometer (UHSAS)